Chris56974/Pethreon/LEARNING.md

 ### A11y

-There's this weird problem in my contributor & creator page where the keyboard navigation gets messed up.
+There's this weird problem in my contributor & creator page where the keyboard navigation is messed up.
 My circleC should be the first element to receive focus, but it keeps skipping over it.

-I also had a problem with modals and a11y.
-My first implementation used React portals which I think gave me some issues with handling focus (it was a while ago).
-I ended up refactoring to use [Fireship's Framer Motion Modals](https://www.youtube.com/watch?v=SuqU904ZHA4&t=576s) instead, I figured it was worthwhile since I already decided to use framer-motion for page transitions.
+Clicking somewhere else on the page resets it to the proper order.
+Idk if this is because of react-router or framer-motion?
+Either way I don't know how to fix it.
+Also, screen reader users are going to be very confused since the content between the contributor portal and the creator portal is almost identical.

 ### My Choice of React